Thesincereghost/dog-breed-classifier/README.md

 + Saved model/ : For all models trained, weights with the best validation loss are saved here.
 + bottleneck_features/ : Location to save the pre-computed bottleneck features

-## Conclusion <a name="Conclusion"></a>
+## Results<a name="results"></a>

+The main findings of the code can be found at the post available [here](https://medium.com/@thesincereghost/dog-breed-classification-using-cnns-bd2be946a1fa).
 It is clear that transfer learning yields the best results for the shortest training time.
-Also Image augmentation increases accuracy but also takes much longer to train
+Also Image augmentation increases accuracy but also takes much longer to train.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>